Syngenta potato product timeline

 Weed competition can have a significant impact on potato yields; as well as affecting tuber size and quality.
 Their presence can also encourage certain pests and diseases.

 Weeds should be tackled early, and DEFY applications close to crop emergence provide a long period of weed-free establishment.
-DEFY and RETRO combinations offer growers greater options and practical opportunities to achieve effective weed control.
+DEFY herbicide mixtures offer growers greater options and practical opportunities to achieve effective weed control.